filipgrigorov-portfolio/filipgrigorov-portfolio.github.io/_pages/about.md

 I am a staff computer vision engineer at TORC Robotics, on a full-time basis, working on the perception side of our self-driving software stack.

-My research interests are in computer vision, physics-based simulations and robotics.
+My research interests are in computer vision, physics-based simulations and generative ai, and robotics.